Chelsea suffer double injury blow as Willian & Kovacic limp out of FA Cup tie with Liverpool | Goal.com

 Willian, too, has been an important player for Lampard this season, and hasn't missed a Premier League game since the opening day of the season.

-He scored the opening goal against Liverpool.
+He scored the opening goal against Liverpool on Tuesday.
 Willian seized on a loose pass from Brazil team-mate Fabinho before hitting a powerful shot from the edge of the area which Liverpool backup goalkeeper Adrian spilled into his net.

+The goal was his sixth of the season in all competitions, with five assists to his name as well.

+With his contract up in the summer, he is widely expected to leave the club.
+Barcelona have been linked, though Willian himself has spoken of his and his family's happiness in London and his desire to say.